Austin Barnes Player Props: Dodgers vs. Pirates

 Austin Barnes At The Plate

-- Barnes has gotten a hit in two of 11 games this year, but has had no multi-hit games.
+- Twice in 12 games this year, Barnes has gotten a hit, but he's had zero multi-hit games.

 - He has scored a run in two games this year, and had multiple runs in one of those games.